CHA0173/hkGymFinder/readme.md

 Hong Kong gym finder app built using Node.js

+Go to `package.json` and under "scripts" at line 8 you can see all the commands to run the app.

+To start app run: `npm start`
-To start app in dev: `npm run dev`
+To start app in development mode (testing): `npm run dev` To wipe database: `npm run drop`
+To load sample data, run the following command in your terminal: `npm run sample`

 ## Sample Data

-To load sample data, run the following command in your terminal: `npm run sample`

-To wipe database: `npm run drop`

-That will populate 16 gyms with 3 authors and 41 reviews.
+Sample data will autopopulate if you run the above command `npm run sample` into the following models: 16 Gym objects, 3 Author ojbects and 41 Review objects.

 Logins for the users are as follows: